microsoft/yardl/docs/docs.md

     sizeOfXDimension: size(arrayField, 'x')
 ```

-To work with union types, you need to use a switch expressions with type pattern
+To work with union types, you need to use a switch expression with type pattern
 matching:

 ```yaml